gitter-badger/javascript-3/string/string.md

 - When programmatically building up strings, use template strings instead of concatenation.

-> the reason is that template strings give you a readable, concise(簡練的) syntax with proper newlines and string interpolation features.
+> the reason is that template strings give you a readable, concise(簡練的) syntax with proper newlines and string interpolation(內插) features.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../pic/tail.gif"></a>